DAInamite/programming-humanoid-robot-in-python/README.md

 7. send me your github account

 ### Clone the repository and send me your code in zip
-1. clone the repository your computer
+1. clone the repository your computer:
   ```
   git@github.com:DAInamite/programming-humanoid-robot-in-python.git
   ```